Project Management for Non-Project Managers

 Delegates are not provided with any formal pre-reading before this course and a course manual will be provided at the start of the workshop.

-This highly interactive workshop uses a short generic case-study to enable delegates to gain confidence in the use of well proven techniques in the areas listed below.
+This highly interactive workshop uses a short generic case-study to enable delegates to gain an understanding of well proven techniques in the areas listed below.
 It provides a firm foundation for further development of project management skills through self-reading, more advanced training and practical hands-on experience.

 Project Management Overview